lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 - This is a special chunk of memory that the PPU uses to determine if a sprite occupies this tile.
 The 16 bytes represent 4 sprites, each with 4 bytes denoting x-pos, y-pos, unused, and sprite ID.
 The unused spot is possibly for rotations, transforms, or other math.
 I am not sure yet.
 The Sprite ID corresponds to a address in the Image Buffer.
-It does not have enough space for all available sprites, so while this computer supports up to 16 sprites per game, there can only be 4 sprites on screen at a time
+It does not have enough space for all available sprites, so while this computer supports up to 16 sprites per game, there can only be 4 sprites on screen at a time.
+This is where the CPU keeps track of player and mob data
 ---
 ##### Image Buffer
 - 2560 Bytes